Chakradharpur: Languages

 Hindi is the official language of the town and also the language of the majority of the people.
 It is followed by Odia, Bengali, Ho, Santhali, Mundari, Bhojpuri and Urdu, which are also additional official languages.

+Languages

 Residential sections

 The Chakradharpur subdivision can be divided into three residential sections.

 Village panchayat

-There are many villages within Chakradharpur City, including Joro, Deogaon, danti Toklo, Dukri, Duriyam, Bharniya, Patadih, Janta, Nalita, Heselkuti, Kaida, Kudahatu, Kimirda, Gunja, Sarjamhatu, Roladih, Bagmara, Unchibita, Ramda, Tikarchampi, Jharjhara, hoyohatu, Bindasarjom, Jaipur, Banalata, Jodo, Boddar, Dalki, Ponasi, Godamdipa, Pulkani, Jamtuti, Simidiri, Hathiya, Setahaka, Etor, Kolchokra, Kera, Kansara, Dantibegna, Laudiya, Padampur, Jamid, Silphori, Chainpur, Chelabera, Chirubera, Jantalbera, Gopinathpur, Kendo, Chandri, Simidiri, Baipai, Itihasa, Asantalia, Chandri, Borda and Ulidhi.
+There are many villages within Chakradharpur City, including Joro, Deogaon, danti Toklo, Dukri, Duriyam, Bharniya, Patadih, Janta, Nalita, Heselkuti, Kaida, Kudahatu, Kimirda, Gunja, Sarjamhatu, Roladih, Bagmara, Unchibita, Ramda, Tikarchampi, Jharjhara, hoyohatu, Bindasarjom, Jaipur, Banalata, Jodo, Boddar, Dalki, Ponasi, Godamdipa, Pulkani, Jamtuti, Simidiri, Hathiya, Setahaka, Etor, Kolchokra, Kera, Kansara, Dantibegna, Laudiya, Padampur, Jamid, Silphori, Chainpur, Chelabera, Chirubera, Jantalbera, Gopinathpur, Kendo, Chandri, Simidiri, Baipai, Itihasa, Asantalia, Chandri, Borda, Ulidhi, Burigora,Gulkera,Pokuabera,Pusalota,Jenabera,Guigam,Komal,Roboga,Dhangaon,Tuiyia,Kulitondag.
 There are many more villages under the Chakradharpur subdivision.

 Nagar Parishad area

 The Nagar Parishad area is divided into 23 wards.
 Starting with the Purani Basti, the oldest area of Chakradharpur city, the King's Castle is present here.
 The kings of the Singh Dynasty resided here during the British era.
 This area witnessed the wars with the Britishers.
 The city's oldest Durga Puja, said to be started by the king himself, is celebrated here.
 It's known as the Adi Durga Puja Samity and was established in 1912.